 Xentria Appoints Lead Scientific Advisor & Chief Operating Officer

-CHICAGO, August 4, 2022 - Xentria Inc., a biotech company focused on developing novel therapeutics to address unmet clinical needs, made key leadership appointments, naming Dr. Robert Baughman as Lead Scientific Advisor and Kirsten Anderson as Chief Operating Officer.
+CHICAGO, IL, August 4, 2022 - Xentria Inc., a biotech company focused on developing novel therapeutics to address unmet clinical needs, made key leadership appointments, naming Dr. Robert Baughman as Lead Scientific Advisor and Kirsten Anderson as Chief Operating Officer.

 “We are delighted to expand our team with the addition of Dr. Baughman and Ms. Anderson as we continue to develop XTMAB-16, a novel biologic to treat sarcoidosis,” said Thomas Shea, President of Xentria.
 “Both Dr. Baughman and Ms. Anderson bring valuable expertise and experience as we advance our pipeline and continue to pursue therapeutic discoveries to transform patients’ lives.”

 During his long and illustrious career as a practicing pulmonologist and Professor of Medicine at the University of Cincinnati, Dr. Baughman specialized in researching lung and respiratory diseases and undertook significant work on potential treatments for sarcoidosis.